LaurenceColeman/blog/Anti_Static_Wrist_Strap.md

 # Is my wrist-strap broken?
 I was exploring my options for anti-static [grounding](grounding_myself.md) myself when I'm building electronics at home.

-For fun, I tried testing between the crocodile clip and the wrist contact of my [Anti-Static Wrist Strap](https://www.ifixit.com/Store/Tools/Anti-Static-Wrist-Strap/IF145-071) for continuity.
+For fun, I tried testing between the crocodile clip and the wrist contact of my <a href='https://www.ifixit.com/Store/Tools/Anti-Static-Wrist-Strap/IF145-071' target='_blank' rel='noopener noreferrer'>Anti-Static Wrist Strap</a> for continuity.
 No beep.
 Apparently there's no connection.

 Oh no!